Installation

 - Node.js 18 or later

-- A Supabase project (free tier works)
+- A Supabase project — either Supabase Cloud (free tier works) or a self-hosted Supabase instance

 - Git